alissatroiano/Hue/README.md

 During the research & planning phase of this milestone project the developer came to the following conclusions:

 - Hue should be built for **two** different types of users:
  1) Primary User (aka "The Subscriber")
-        - Hue's target market of artists
+ - Hue's target market of artists that wish to:
+    - Display artwork in the gallery
+    - Sell artwork

  2) Secondary User
-        - Fans of art that want to visit the gallery and view artist submissions
+ - Fans of art that want to:
+    - Visit the gallery and view artist submissions

-planning out this application, I
+    - Purchase artwork

 User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project.
 As practiced in agile development, each user story coincides with a feature of the Hue application and will be accomplished in one sprint.